Sign In Register

 Is Redbird a Good Place to Live?

-Based on current data, Redbird receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, affordable housing.
-Areas to be aware of include high obesity rates.
+Based on current data, Redbird receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include a high uninsured rate, high obesity rates.
 Redbird offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs